data-umbrella/event-transcripts/2025/114-chris-pymc-tutorial.md

 08:58 Real world applications
 10:08 Installation and setup
 12:20 Sampling backends and libraries
-12:40 Q: what about uv for installation?
+12:40 Q: What about uv for installation?
-13:32 Q: what is the recommended installation for HPC?
+13:32 Q: What is the recommended installation for HPC?
 16:28 Test your installation
 17:00 Trouble shooting common issues
 19:42 Performance: BLAS backends